 We can help you every step of a bridge project.
 Our engineers can assist in securing funding to alleviate the cost of bridge projects.
 Our surveyors can survey the site and provide essential information to our engineers for bridge design.
-And our inspectors can observe and evaluate construction of the bridge to verify it is constructed to plans and specifications.
+Finally, our inspectors can observe and evaluate construction of the bridge to verify it is constructed to plans and specifications.

 Our inspectors are also experienced in completing biannual bridge inspections, as required by the Kansas Department of Transportation.
 According to KDOT, local governments are responsible for local bridge inspections.
 Bridge inspectors are certified through KDOT to verify they are qualified and follow KDOT inspection guidelines.

 Bridge projects can seem complicated, but our experienced engineers and inspectors can be there to help however you may need.
 Ron Johnson, PS, CWI, Quality Control Manager in our Junction City office, has completed many bridge inspections in Kansas.
 Ron has over 35 years of professional experience and is a KDOT Bridge Inspection Team Leader.